Delivering real business benefits across key segments

 To be able to operate in the international marine shipping industry you must comply with International Maritime Organization (IMO) legislation.
 While classification is optional, all classification societies’ regulatory frameworks include IMO legislation and are used as a base to prove compliance with specific flag state rules.

-As a UKAS accredited test laboratory TÜV SÜD works with the main classification societies, including ABS, BV, DNV GL, LR, NK, PRS and RINA.
+As a UKAS accredited test laboratory (No. 0432 and No. 0141), TÜV SÜD works with the main classification societies, including ABS, BV, DNV GL, LR, NK, PRS and RINA.
 We offer a complete environmental simulation service to meet all of your marine type approval requirements.
 This includes the IACS’ requirements concerning electrical and electronic installations, and we can deliver a testing programme based on the IACS’ E10 standard (Test Specification for Type approval).

 Acting as your partner to ensure that your products comply with classification requirements, TÜV SÜD supports you through this complexity, performing the relevant EMC and environmental simulation tests, including: